2013 St. Louis Rams season: Week 14: at Arizona Cardinals

 With the loss, the Rams clinched their 10th consecutive non-winning season, and were officially eliminated from playoff contention.

 Week 15: vs. New Orleans Saints

 Week 16: vs. Tampa Bay Buccaneers

 The Rams defense shut down the Buccaneers' offense throughout the game, but Jake Long tore his ACL, ending his season.
 Nevertheless, the Rams would win 23–13.

 Week 17: at Seattle Seahawks

-Traveling to Seattle for the second time in a row this season, the Rams once again could not respond as they would go on to lose their season finale, 27–9.
+Traveling to Seattle for the second year in a row to end the regular season, the Rams once again could not respond as they would go on to lose their season finale, 27–9.